openstack-archive/fuel-docs/pages/reference-architecture/0010-overview.rst

   * Ceph combines object and block storage and can replace either one or both of the above.

-  Unlike Swift and Ceph, Cinder LVM doesn't implement data redundancy, you should use Ceph for volumes if you need your block storage to be resilient.

 Compute, Networking, and Storage services can be combined in many different ways.
 Out of the box, Fuel supports the following deployment
 configurations: